reduanahmadswe/Parcel-Delivery-API/API_TESTING.md

 # 🧪 API Testing Guide

-This guide provides comprehensive examples for testing all API endpoints in the Parcel Delivery System.
-All examples use standard HTTP methods and can be tested with tools like Postman, Thunder Client, or curl.
+This comprehensive guide provides detailed examples for testing all API endpoints in the Parcel Delivery System.
+All examples are production-ready and can be tested with tools like Postman, Thunder Client, Insomnia, or curl.

 ## 🚀 Base URL